amanmulla3291/Java-FUEL/README.md

 1. HashMap()
 2. LinkedHashMap

-6. One key and one value together we call it as a entry, therefore in order map in a collection we call it as an entries.
+6. One key and one value together we call it as an entry, therefore in order map in a collection we call it as an entries.

 ### Imp methods used w.r.t Map
 1. Put()